 An alternate trail is the Moongate trail which does involve more jungle-trekking.

 2. Jeep Service From The Botanical Gardens

-Although it may wind up costing the same as 4 two-way Fast lane tram tickets for adults who are non-Malaysians:
+Although it may wind up costing the same as 4 two-way Fast lane tram tickets for non-Malaysian adults:

 Penang Hill Attractions